Recently updated on July 2nd, 2025 at 02:47 pm

 If you have a lot of electronics, or you’re travelling with other people, a power strip is very handy.
 You can charge everything at once, or if you only have one outlet in your room, you won’t be fighting over who gets to use it first!

-12. Entertainment for the road
+12. Bring entertainment for road trips

 When you’re planning a trip to Europe, you’ll probably have some long plane rides or coach journeys.
 Come prepared with some light entertainment like headphones to listen to music, or an e-reader stocked with books.
 While paperbacks are great, they can be very heavy, which isn’t ideal when you need to pack light.